msakuta/WebGL-Orbiter/README.md

 3. Serve the page with `npm run start`
 4. or `npm run build` to make a static website in `dist/` subdirectory.

+## Additional materials

-* runge-kutta.html
+* RungeKuttaMethod.ipynb

-  Formulation of methods used for simulation steps.
-Euler method and Runge-Kutta method are presented.
-You'll need a decent browser with JavaScript support to see the formula.
+  A jupyter notebook for formulation of methods used for simulation steps.Euler method and Runge-Kutta method are presented.

 ## Libraries